openedx/openedx-aspects/docs/concepts/vector.rst

 - `Aggregator <https://vector.dev/docs/setup/deployment/roles/#aggregator>`_ - Receives data from Vector agents and sends it to a destination.

-We use the role `Agent` to collect tracking logs and xAPI events from the lms and send it to the clickhouse sink.
+We use the role `Agent` to collect tracking logs and xAPI events from the lms and send it to the Clickhouse sink.

 To learn more about Vector, see the `documentation <https://vector.dev/docs/>`_.